Infinite-dimensional $p$-adic groups, semigroups of double cosets, and inner functions on Bruhat--Tits builldings: Multiplication of double cosets

 {\bf\punct Purpose of the work.} Our aim is to describe this multiplication in more usual terms.
 More precisely, we wish to get $p$-adic analogs of multivariate characteristic functions constructed in \cite{Ner-faa}, \cite{Ner-char}.

 \sm

-{\bf \punct Structure of the paper.} In Section 2 we define multiplication of double cosets.
-Section 3 contains preliminaries (lattices, Bruhat--Tits buildings, relations, Weil representation of Nazarov category).
+{\bf \punct Structure of the paper.} Section 3 contains preliminaries (lattices, Bruhat--Tits buildings, relations, the Weil representation of the Nazarov category).
 A main construction (characteristic functions of double cosets and their properties) is contained in Section 4.
 Proofs are given in Section 5.

-In Section 6 we prove the multiplicativity theorem, Section 7 contains some simple results on representations.
+In Section 6 we prove the multiplicativity theorem.
+Section 7 contains some constructions of representations.
+Theorem \ref{th:link} shows a link between the characteristic function and operators $\ov\rho(\frg)$.